All donations to this appeal will go into our Wild Woods fund for woodland restoration work across all our properties.

 Our forests play a crucial role in healthy ecosystems – providing clean air and carbon storage as well as important habitats for some of our rarest animals, such as red squirrels and pine marten.
 But human impact – including centuries of felling for timber, and ever-increasing numbers of deer and sheep – has had a devastating effect.

 Native trees now cover just 4% of the UK, and remaining areas of ancient woodland are sparse.
-Though forestry practices are improving, plantations of exotic tree species, packed too densely for other wildlife to thrive, still make up much of our tree cover.
+Plantations of exotic tree species, packed too densely for other wildlife to thrive, still make up much of our tree cover, while the mountain woodland that should stretch across our uplands is rare or missing entirely.
 It’s vital that we work to repair this damage and bring back our wild woods.
 Please donate to our Wild Woods Appeal today and help these lost forests return.

 Regenerating trees at Skye and Knoydart